Akuli/jou/doc/compiler_internals/type-checking.md

 # Type Checking

-Type checking means figuring out what type each thing in a Jou program is, whether the code tries to access something that doesn't exist, and also evaluating some values such as `const` statements and array sizes.
+Type checking means figuring out what the type each thing in a Jou program is, whether the code tries to access something that doesn't exist, and also evaluating some values such as `const` statements and array sizes.